zhlinh/ccgo-gradle-plugins/PUBLISHING.md

 **Problem**: `401 Unauthorized` when publishing

 **Solution**:
-- Verify OSSRH credentials are correct
+- Verify Sonatype credentials are correct
 - Check if your account has access to `com.mojeter.ccgo.gradle` group ID
 - Wait for Sonatype approval if you just requested access